Careers in Occupational Therapy

 Although an OT aide has the fewest educational requirements and receives the lowest salary of the OT team, his or her contribution is essential.
 An occupational therapy aide sets up treatment rooms and prepares equipment and materials.
 He or she helps patients get to and from those rooms and may also perform clerical duties such as answering the telephone and setting up appointments.

 To get a job, you will need a high school or equivalency diploma.
 Employers provide on-the-job training.
 Working in this job is a great way to learn about the field before investing in the education required to become an occupational therapy assistant or even an occupational therapist.
+If you are ready to apply, make sure to a proper resume and cover letter prepared.

 Median Annual Salary (2017): $29,200